There’s a uniqueness in black hair. It’s a symbol of power and strength and is something that we shouldn’t hide, but we’re proud, like a crown.

 Growing up I was told that my natural hair was nappy, dry and ugly and I grew up seeing a glorified European standard of beauty.
 Well as a child I internalized those things and carried those beliefs throughout my adulthood until in learned the truth.

 I’ve learned that those negative stigmas were placed on me because of the racism that exists.
 I’ve learned that my hair is tightly curled and with the right amount of moisture my curls really pop.
-Ultimately I’ve leaved that my hair is beautiful and its okay to be who I am created to be.
+Ultimately I’ve learned that my hair is beautiful and its okay to be who I am created to be.
 Who told you that your hair was not beautiful in your past and what have you learned along the way?

 “Nappy” is considered a derogatory term to describe tightly curled afro textured hair.
 “Happy To Be Nappy” was a little phrase I would say to dismiss the haters but I was never really confident with my hair because of all of the negative attention it warranted.

 Eventually, I stared to believe the bad things and started to subconsciously hate my hair.
-After years of self-hate and an unhealthy relationship with my self- esteem I learned to love my hair and in turn became confident in myself.
+After years of self-hate and an unhealthy relationship with my self- image, I learned to love my hair and in turn became confident with myself.
 I’ve titled the first Chapter of my book “Happy to Be Nappy” as I tell my story about how the self-hate started on my path to self-discovery.

-Joshica Kiah Craig is a wife, mother, military veteran, CEO, author of The Strength of Your Strands, and natural hair expert.
+Joshica Kiah Craig is a wife, mother, military veteran, CEO, author of The Strength of Your Strands, and natural hair advocate.
 Based in Los Angeles, California, Joshica began Joshica Beauty with a purpose-driven mission: to empower black women everywhere to not only embrace their natural hair but love their natural hair and begin living unapologetically black.
 Featuring a luxurious line of 100% natural hair care, soaps, body oils, and lip products; the Joshica Beauty line is designed to enrich and nourish natural hair, moisturize the body, and empower the mind.

 You have to change your mindset before you change your hair.
 You have to know that this is you and learn to love what you have.
 You have to be willing to go through the struggle of bad hair days, the high maintenance and dealing with the stigmas around black hair.
 Learn to take your time and be patient with yourself.
-It’s easy to find the right product or visit a natural hair salon to find a style but its hard to break away from the negative views on black hair and be confident in you own skin, so free your mind and your hair will follow.
+It’s easy to find the right product or visit a natural hair salon to find a style but it’s hard to break away from the negative views on black hair and be confident in you own skin, so free your mind and your hair will follow.